-We prove that the Mansour conjecture is true for several well-studied subclasses of DNF formulas.
+We prove that the Mansour conjecture is true for read-once and randomly chosen DNF formulas.
 As far as we know, prior to this work, the Mansour conjecture was not known to be true for any interesting class of DNF formulas.